Social setting of the HybrIDD course

 Hümmer, C.; Egetenmeyer, R.; Flecha, R. & Soler, M. (2024).
 Dialogisches Lehren jenseits von Worten – Forschungsergebnisse zu kommunikativen Handlungen in der hybriden Lehre.
 Erwachsenenbildung.
 Vierteljahresschrift für Theorie und Praxis.
 70, 02, S. 68-71.

-Hümmer, C. & Egetenmeyer, R. (in preparation).
+Hümmer, C. & Egetenmeyer, R. (submitted).
 More than just a question of media technology?
 The design of Hybrid Learning Spaces.
 A literature review on current empirical findings in the German higher education landscape.
+Studies in Adult Education and Learning.

-Hümmer, C.; Breitschwerdt, L.; & Egetenmeyer, R. (in Vorbereitung).
+Hümmer, C.; Breitschwerdt, L.; & Egetenmeyer, R. (accepted).
 Hybride Lernräume als translokale relationale (An)Ordnungen und ko-kreative Konstrukte.
 Theoretische Annäherungen an hybride Lernräume über die Raumsoziologie, den kommunikativen Konstruktivismus und die Hochschuldidaktik.
 In Schmidt-Lauff S. (Hg.), (Transformative) Digitale Kompetenzen – Entwicklungen für Hochschule, Studium und Gesellschaft (S. NN).
 Wbv.

 Hümmer, C.; Breitschwerdt, L.; & Egetenmeyer, R. (in preparation).
 Students' perspectives on the social organisation of international Hybrid Learning Spaces – a qualitative analysis.

-Hümmer, C.; Breitschwerdt, L. & Egetenmeyer, R. (in preparation).
+Hümmer, C.; Egetenmeyer, R.; Breitschwerdt, L.; Oliver, E. (in preparation).
 Forms of Hybrid Learning Spaces in Higher Education - a qualitative analysis.